 The first IEAs will be awarded in January 2017 after the development and adoption of implementation rules, policies, and procedures.

 For information about educational services and programs for students with special education needs, please visit the department’s Special Education webpage.

 If you have questions about the IEA program, please contact IEA.Questions@tn.gov

 Rules for the Individualized Education Account Program

 On May 27, the State Board of Education approved on final reading revisions recommended by the Tennessee Attorney General’s Office to clarify the rules for the IEA Program.
-The rules will now move into the next stage of the rule-making process and are expected to become effective later this year.
+The permanent rules will become effective Dec.
+1, 2016.
+On Oct.
+14, the board approved emergency rules for the IEA Program, effective upon approval.
+The emergency rules are identical to the IEA rules the board approved on final reading at the May 2016 meeting.
 The proposed rules are posted on the state board’s website.